kosiew/Become-An-Ethereum-Blockchain-Developer/NOTES.md

 • Events can not be retrieved from within Smart Contracts
 • Event arguments marked as indexed can be searched for
 • Events are cheap

+## Storage

+When we develop smart contracts, we have available different types of storage:

+Volatile stack access: Stack
+Volatile memory access: Memory
+Non-volatile: storage

+Stack is used implicitly by Solidity for managing small and temporary variables.
+Memory is explicitly declared and used for temporary storage of data within a transaction.
+Storage is for permanent data stored on the blockchain, representing the contract's state.

+A transaction on the Ethereum blockchain can be anything that modifies the state of the blockchain.
+This includes transferring Ether, interacting with a smart contract by changing its state, or creating a new smart contract.